bluerobotics/ping-arduino/docs/API.md

 <br/>
 <br/>

-* `uint32_t getAltitude()`
+* `uint32_t getDistance()`

-Returns the most recent smoothed altitude reading in mm
+Returns the most recent smoothed distance reading in mm
 <br/>
 <br/>

 * `uint8_t getConfidence()`

-Returns the confidence in the altitude measurement, as a percentage
+Returns the confidence in the distance measurement, as a percentage
 <br/>
 <br/>

-* `uint32_t getInstantAltitude()`
+* `uint32_t getInstantDistance()`

 Returns the best guess for this individual ping in mm.
-It is recommended to use getAltitude() instead
+It is recommended to use getDistance() instead
 <br/>
 <br/>

 ##Control Methods

 These methods are to control the device.
-Leave any argument as 0 to ignore, or leave as the default.
+Leave any argument as 0 to ignore.

 -----